Your cart is currently empty!

 At GMA, we call mandelic the trifecta acid because it effectively conquers three top skin concerns: hyperpigmentation, acne and aging.

-• Promotes collagen production, increases elasticity in the skin and reduces appearance of fine lines
+✔️ Promotes collagen production, increases elasticity in the skin, and reduces the appearance of fine lines

 The Mandelic Acid Brightening Peel can also be performed on the body as well to promote a more even skin tone in certain areas that may be hyperpigmented such as the underarm and back (typically due to acne).
 In addition to helping with post inflammatory hyperpigmentation from breakouts, the Mandelic Acid Peel also helps to reduce and control active acne on the body.

 suitable for all skin types & ages

 While all AHAs, including mandelic acid, dissolve the tiny alkaline bonds between surface dead skin cells that are mature and dehydrated, allowing them to flake off evenly and at a faster rate – mandelic acid does it much gentler.
 This is because this unique AHA has a slightly larger molecular weight which slows its penetration and absorption into the skin.
 Slower, more gradual penetration means it is less likely to irritate the skin and produce symptoms associated with more aggressive peels including warmth, redness, stinging and itching.